keerthirag/cj-express-ai-tool/README.md

 ## Features
 - **Dynamic Context Addition**: Upload PDFs or text to expand the knowledge base.
-- **Query Interface**: Ask questions and get answers grounded in the context.
+- **Query Interface**: Ask questions and get answers grounded in the context, with improved accuracy and reasoning using the `gpt-4o-mini` model.
-- **Context Retrieval**: View all stored files, their content, and manage them (view, download, delete).
+- **Context Retrieval**: View all stored files, their full content, and manage them (view, download, delete).
-- **Branding**: Displays the CJ Express logo at the top.
+- **Branding**: Displays the CJ Express logo at the top (width: 150 pixels).
 - **GitHub Ready**: Structured for easy deployment to GitHub.

 ## Setup Instructions